ritu123p/Ritu/README.md

 # Ritu
-This is my first Repository
+This is my first Git Repository
+Rtuparna Behura as author